zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

    </metadata>
 </instance>
 ```
-The following list describes the parameters contained in the metadata:
+The following list describes the parameters contained in the metadata.

-### Catalog parameters - **/instance/metadata/apiml.catalog.tile.**
+### Catalog parameters - `/instance/metadata/apiml.catalog.tile.`

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
 Information displayed in the catalog is defined by the metadata provided by your service during registration.